-Liabilities for wages and salaries and annual leave expected to be settled within 12 months of the reporting date are recognised in other payables in respect of employees' services up to the reporting date on an undiscounted basis.
+Liabilities for wages and salaries and annual leave expected to be settled within 12 months of the reporting date are recognised as employee benefits liability in respect of employees' services up to the reporting date on an undiscounted basis.
 They are measured at the amounts expected to be paid when the liabilities are settled.